 viii. the choices and means the organization offers individuals for limiting the use and disclosure of their personal data,

-ix. the independent dispute resolution body designated to address complaints and provide appropriate recourse free of charge to the individual, and whether it is: (1) the panel established by DPAs, (2) an alternative dispute resolution provider based in the EU, or (3) an alternative dispute resolution provider based in the United States,
+ix. the independent dispute resolution body designated to address complaints and provide appropriate recourse free of charge to the individual, and whether it is: (1) the panel established by DPAs, (2) an alternative dispute resolution provider based in the EU/Swiss, or (3) an alternative dispute resolution provider based in the United States,

 xi. the possibility, under certain conditions, for the individual to invoke binding arbitration,

 xii. the requirement to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, and